Ecotrust/TreeForCaSt-s/docs/source/index.rst

 Data for the stands catalog is provided as 7.5 minute quarter quad tiles, as defined in the `USGS topographic grid <https://carto.nationalmap.gov/arcgis/rest/services/map_indices/MapServer/4>`_.
 Each tile contains a label with stand features and attributes paired with the following datesets:

-* Digital Elevation Model (DEM) and topographic metrics from the 3DEP program.
+* Digital Elevation Model (DEM) and topographic metrics.
+The DEM was obtained from the `USGS 3D Elevation Program (3DEP) Bare Earth Dynamic Service <https://www.usgs.gov/3d-elevation-program/about-3dep-products-services>`_ based on multi-resolution sources (lidar, IfSAR).
-* Orthoimagery from the National Agriculture Imagery Program (NAIP)
+* Orthoimagery from the the USDA `National Agriculture Imagery Program (NAIP) <https://naip-usdaonline.hub.arcgis.com/>`_ during the agricultural peak growing season.
-* LandTrendr change detection estimates
+* LandTrendr change detection estimates.
+LandTrendr is a time series analysis algorithm that uses Landsat imagery to detect changes in land cover and land use over time.
+The algorithm was implemented in Google Earth Engine by  `Kennedy et al. (2018) <https://www.mdpi.com/2072-4292/10/5/691>`_.
-* Gap Filled Landsat imagery.
+* Gap Filled Landsat imagery, representing gap-filled monthly observations from Landsat and MODIS sensors at a 30m spatial resolution, generated with the HISTARFM algorithm `(Moreno-Martínez et al. 2020) <https://www.sciencedirect.com/science/article/pii/S0034425720302716>`_.

 The structure of the stands catalog is shown below.